-- 5. In order to verify information provided or to obtain further details the authorities may carry out investigations in other countries as required, provided they obtain the agreement of the firms concerned and provided they notify the representatives of the government of the country in question and unless the latter object to the investigation. - 6.
-When the competent authorities are satisfied that there is sufficient evidence to justify initiating an anti-dumping investigation pursuant to Article 5, the Party or Parties the products of which are subject to such investigation and the exporters and importers known to the investigating authorities to have an interest therein and the complainants shall be notified and a public notice shall be given. - 7.
+- 6. When the competent authorities are satisfied that there is sufficient evidence to justify initiating an anti-dumping investigation pursuant to Article 5, the Party or Parties the products of which are subject to such investigation and the exporters and importers known to the investigating authorities to have an interest therein and the complainants shall be notified and a public notice shall be given.
+In determining whether to initiate an investigation, the investigating authority should take into account the position adopted by the affiliates of a complainant party which are resident in the territory of another Party. - 7.
 Throughout the anti-dumping investigation all parties shall have a full opportunity for the defence of their interests.
 To this end, the authorities concerned shall, on request, provide opportunities for all directly interested parties to meet those parties with adverse interests, so that opposing views may be presented and rebuttal arguments offered.
 Provision of such opportunities must take account of the need to preserve confidentiality and of the convenience to the parties.
 There shall be no obligation on any party to attend a meeting and failure to do so shall not be prejudicial to that party's case. - 8.
-In cases in which any interested party refuses access to, or otherwise does not provide, necessary information within a reasonable period or significantly impedes the investigation, preliminary and final findings12, affirmative or negative, may be made on the basis of the facts available. - 9.
-The provisions of this Article are not intended to prevent the authorities of a Party from proceeding expeditiously with regard to initiating an investigation, reaching preliminary or final findings whether affirmative or negative, or from applying provisional or final measures, in accordance with the relevant provisions of this Code.
+In cases in which any interested party refuses access to, or otherwise does not provide, necessary information within a reasonable period or significantly impedes the investigation, preliminary and final findings, affirmative or negative, may be made on the basis of the facts available. - 9.
+The provisions of this Article are not intended to prevent the authorities of a Party from proceeding expeditiously with regard to initiating an investigation, reaching preliminary or final findings, whether affirmative or negative, or from applying provisional or final measures in accordance with the relevant provisions of this Code.